Beau-Belkowski/cmse830_fds/README.md

 What each file is and how to use it:

 CMSE_830_Midtern_Project.ipynb: This is the main jupyter notebook file for the project.
 All of the IDA, EDA, and streamlit app construction is done in this file.
+Not all of the IDA and EDA is shown in the streamlit app.
 In order to run it properly CMSE_830_Midterm_dataset1.csv and CMSE_830_Midterm_dataset2.csv must be able to be loaded into this file.
 This file outputs merged_df_imputed.csv and app.py.
 I used python kernal version 3.12 (ipykernal) to run this code.

 CMSE_830_Midterm_dataset1.csv: One of the csv files used to conduct the data analysis.
 Should be saved in same file as CMSE_830_Midtern_Project.ipynb so it can be loaded into the jupyter notebook. https://www.kaggle.com/datasets/nickcantalupa/nfl-team-data-2003-2023